Anpr01/sjt-leerlingenplatform_bolt/README.md

 2. Install dependencies with `npm install`.
 3. In separate terminals, run:
    - `npm run server` – starts the Express backend on port 3000
-   - `npm run dev` – starts the Vite dev server on port 5173
+   - `npm run dev` – starts the Vite dev server on port 5173 (use your workspace URL)

 The Vite dev server proxies `/api` requests to the Express backend so the Turnstile verification works locally.